-The old fashioned sweet potato pie recipes are very easy to make, and the homemade pies are delicious with an authentic Southern taste.
-I guarantee you'll want seconds, so you better bake two!
+Old fashioned sweet potato pie recipes are very easy to make, and the baked pies are delicious with an authentic Southern taste.
+I guarantee you will want seconds, so you better bake two!

 Dishes & Beverages of the Old South (1913)